poulomi-g/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================
+Poulomi Ganguly, no other collaborators.

+Some CSS styles derived from w3schools.com and svg section dividers from https://www.shapedivider.app/.
+Images from Unsplash; bad images from gettyimages and shutterstock.

 Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the